-Well/Spring Name Source Integrity

-Well 1 Constructed to Standard
+Well/Spring Name Source Integrity Well 1 Constructed to Standard

-Well 2 Constructed to Standard

 Wells may vary in their construction characteristics and in the geologic rock types in which they occur.
 The lack of an effective grout and sanitary seals are avenues by which contaminants from nearby surface water bodies or overland runoff can percolate to wells.
-Based on onsite reviews and the ground water under the direct influence data the well integrity was rated generally satisfactory or good, with no visible problems existing during the visit.
+The State has determined that this well is NOT GWUDI or Ground Water Under the Direct Influence of surface water.